raul23/parsing-wikipedia/README.rst

 Extract information from infobox
 ================================
 Many Wikipedia pages have an infobox table with important information about the subject of the page.
-Thus for a famous person, we can expect for this table to have the following information: DOB, DOD, Alma mater, Eduction, Known for, Awards, ...
+Thus for a famous person, we can expect for this table to have the following information: DOB, DOD, Alma mater, Education, Known for, Awards, ...

 Extract DOB, birthplace, DOD and deathplace
 -------------------------------------------